Pairi Daiza: The Land of the Cold

+The Islands of the Rising Sun

+The Islands of the Rising Sun, opened in 2024, was created by land reclamation in the central lake to celebrate the park's 30th anniversary.
+The four resulting islands correspond to the four main Japanese islands of Honshu, Hokkaido, Shikoku, and Kyushu.
+Designed in the style of a Japanese garden, the area showcases Japanese flora and fauna, traditional Japanese architecture, a miniature Mount Fuji, a Zen garden, the Married Rocks, and wood carvings by Katsushika Hokusai.
+Among the animals kept there are sika deer, siamangs, raccoon dogs, and red-crowned cranes.
+The area covers approximately 1 ha, making it the smallest of the worlds.

 Exhibits

 Algoa Bay

 Algoa Bay is home to the zoo's harbour seals and penguins.
 Visitors can watch the animals from above the water, or from an underwater viewing area where they may come face to face with residents of the exhibit.

 The Nautilus

-The Nautilus is an exhibit that is themed after 20,000 Leagues Under the Sea.
+The Nautilus is an exhibit that is themed after Twenty Thousand Leagues Under the Seas.
 It includes exhibits with coral reefs, lagoons, and tropical waters, and is home to sea urchins, starfish, anemones, crabs, and jellyfish.
 Visitors can touch the stingrays, and can watch sharks, moray eels, and sea turtles.

 The Cathedral Aviary

 One of the largest aviaries in Europe, this exhibit is home to birds including scarlet ibis, American flamingos, cattle egrets, hamerkops, storks, and vulturine guineafowl.

 Mersus Emergo

 The Mersus Emergo exhibit is a replica of the English whaling vessel Mersus Emergo that was used for 40 years, from 1870 to 1914.
 The exhibit opened in 2003 and includes the "SOS Biodiversity" exhibit, created in collaboration with the World Wildlife Fund (WWF), which highlights current threats to the planet and ways in which visitors can take action to help minimize these threats.
 The "ship" also includes the zoo's rescue center for animals such as pythons, boas, iguanas, turtles, and alligators that were handed over or abandoned by former owners who could no longer care for them.
 The lake and island surrounding the exhibit is home to shoebills.